 ity officials in Newburyport began with the vision that a trail can be a linear park that enhances the community's quality of life.
 There is a growing recognition that significant economic activity can be generated by the arts, and the Clipper City Rail Trail provided an opportunity to showcase public art in a big way.
-The 1.1-mile trail runs from a commuter rail station to the shore-line of the Merrimack River near downtown Newburyport.
-In a relatively short distance, the trail corridor cust through fills and connects with the harbor, passing through a variety of environments from the industrial park to a densely developed neighborhood and the waterfront.
+The 1,1-mile trail runs from a commuter rail station to the sh line of the Merrimack River near downtown Newburyport.
+It relatively short distance, the trail corridor cuts through hills connects with the harbor, passing through a variety of environment.